 Yes.
 Each August, MHCI students spend 4–5 days on Penn's campus in Philadelphia to attend the On-Campus Seminar.
 The seminar includes networking events, presentations by faculty and external experts, skills workshops, orientation sessions, and other programming.
 The program will cover lodging, activities, and most meals for students during the on-campus seminar.
 Students are responsible for paying for their travel to and from Philadelphia, and for travel incidentals.

 The Master of Health Care Innovation degree is designed to be completed in 20 months.
-A 3-year option is available for students who need to spread out the workload and financial commitment over more time.
+A 3-year option is also available for students who want to spread out the workload and financial commitment over more time.
 Students begin their studies in Fall each year.
-While in the program, students typically spend between 12–14 hours per week on coursework.
+While enrolled in a course, students typically spend between 13–15 hours per week on coursework.

 There is no definitive path.
 It depends on your background and goals, which vary widely from student to student.
 Physician students, for example, tend to want to move into additional leadership or administrative positions after the degree.
 Non-clinician students may use the degree as a stepping stone into a more senior role, perhaps one that focuses more on transformation and innovation in their organization.
 A search for clinical, administrative, research, and other types of health care job openings suggests that many companies value innovation, as part of their culture and as a skill.
 Some positions focus on leading innovation, while in others, one facet of the position may draw upon the types of skills and experience you'll gain in the MHCI.
-We connect our students to a range of working professionals, beyond the program faculty, to help you build your network and shape your own path.
+There is no formal career mentoring in the program, but we connect our students to a range of working professionals, beyond the program faculty, to help you build your network and shape your own path.

 The MHCI is unique in that it contextualizes your role in the larger health care system and seeks to answer the question: How do we improve the experience of all players in the health care system, including patients, doctors, payors, and administrators?
 The MHCI provides students with a multi-faceted set of tools and connections, and offers a unique and multi-disciplinary combination of faculty expertise, drawing world-class faculty from the Perelman School of Medicine, the Wharton School of Business, Penn Law, and the Penn Medicine Center for Health Care Innovation.
 The MHCI trains students to identify opportunities for improvement, and to systematically develop innovative solutions at all levels of the health care system.